a-poor/austinpoor-dot-com/src/content/blog/apoor-dot-dev.md

 site in less than 5 minutes, there's no need to complicate things with a database or an external cache.

-In a future iteration, I do plan to add a database or a chache to monitor request volume but in the meantime, a `HashMap` gets the job done quickly and easily.
+In a future iteration, I do plan to add a cache to monitor request volume but in the meantime, a `HashMap` gets the job done quickly and easily.

 ## Deploying to Fly.io